 - 14.1 Some of the following signs might be indicators of abuse or neglect: - a.
 Children whose behaviour changes they may become aggressive, challenging, disruptive, withdrawn or clingy, or they might have difficulty sleeping or start wetting the bed; - b.
 Children with clothes which are ill-fitting and/or dirty; - c.
 Children with consistently poor hygiene; - d.
 Children who make strong efforts to avoid specific family members or friends, without an obvious reason; - e.
 Children who don't want to change clothes in front of others or participate in physical activities; - f.
 Children who are having problems at school, for example, a sudden lack of concentration and learning or they appear to be tired and hungry; - g.
 Children who talk about being left home alone, with inappropriate carers or with strangers; - h.
 Children who reach developmental milestones, such as learning to speak or walk, late, with no medical reason; - i.
-Children who are regularly absent, or missing from school or education; - j.
-Children who are reluctant to go home after school; - k.
+Children with unexplainable and/or persistent absences from education. - Children who are reluctant to go home after school; - k.
 Children with poor school attendance and punctuality, or who are consistently late being picked up; - I. Parents who are dismissive and non-responsive to practitioners' concerns; - m.
 Parents who collect their children from school when drunk, or under the influence of drugs; - n.
-Children who drink alcohol regularly from an early age; - o.
-Children who are concerned for younger siblings without explaining why; - p.
+Children who drink alcohol regularly from an early age; - Children who are concerned for younger siblings without explaining why; - p.
 Children who talk about running away; and - q.
-Children who shy away from being touched or flinch at sudden movements. - 14.2 The four categories of child abuse are as follows: - a.
-Physical Abuse - b.
-Emotional Abuse - c.
-Sexual Abuse, and - d.
-Neglect
+Children who shy away from being touched or flinch at sudden movements. - 14.2 Abuse: A form of maltreatment of a child.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill-treatment of others.
+This can be particularly relevant for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
+Children may be abused in a family, or in an institutional or community setting by those known to them, or more rarely by others.